-The Authority's investments, including cash and cash equivalents, decreased by \$20.6 million at May 31, 2017 from May 31, 2016.
-This decrease is primarily attributable to the use of available funds to defease debt, rather than reinvest matured investments.
+The Authority's investments, net of the change in cash and cash equivalents, increased by \$23.9 million at May 31, 2019, from May 31, 2018.
+The increase is primarily attributable to an increase in the frequency of investment purchases.

-The Authority's investments, including cash and cash equivalents, increased to \$43.5 million at May 31, 2016 from May 31, 2015.
-This increase is attributable to funds generated from excess revenues to pay for debt, accrued operating and maintenance costs and water system capital improvements.
+The Authority's investments, net of the change in cash and cash equivalents, increased by \$41.1 million at May 31, 2018, from May 31, 2017.
+The increase is primarily attributable to funds generated from excess revenues.